-The Healthy Built Environment Linkages Toolkit is a project of the Provincial Health Services Authority's Population & Public Health team under the guidance of the Healthy Built Environment Alliance, a voluntary intersectoral network that provides leadership and action for healthier, more livable communities.
-The toolkit links planning principles to health outcomes and identifies the behavioural impacts and environmental impacts that contribute to those health outcomes.
-It provides consistent evidence-based and expert-informed messages for use in communications and discussion around health and the built environment.
-It features best practices in planning, policies and practices related to the five physical features of the built environment: neighbourhood design, housing, transportation networks, natural environments and food systems.
+The Healthy Built Environment Linkages Toolkit is a project of the Provincial Health Services Authority under the guidance of the Healthy Built Environment Alliance, a voluntary network that provides leadership and action for healthier, more livable communities.
+The toolkit provides consistent evidence-based and expert-informed messages for use in communications and discussion around health and the built environment.
+It features best practices in planning, policies and practices related to the five physical features of the built environment: neighbourhood design; housing; transportation networks; natural environments; and food systems.

 Onsite Sewage Systems